 While the grotto was the heart of the sanctuary, I found the rest of the complex intriguing as well.
 Several huge churches welcome the hordes of pilgrims that throng here, each with many services throughout the day and evening.
 My favorite was the Basilica of Our Lady of the Rosary, a Roman-Byzantine structure with exquisite mosaics.

 While its physical setting is striking, the shrine’s power is also interwoven with the pilgrims who journey here.
-Scenes from my time there stand out sharp and clear in my memory.
 I remember a young woman, her face open and vulnerable, kneeling on the cement before the grotto in the falling rain, and a friar wearing a brown cape who looked like he had stepped out of a tapestry from the Middle Ages.
 I recall the Italian woman who noticed me standing near the water fountains and gestured me forward with a broad smile and the words “Bella!
 Bella!”
 I remember the many people in wheelchairs at all the processions and services, and the pilgrims who waited patiently to take their turn in the baths near the grotto.

 Though small and inexpensive, those tokens carry a powerful message: they are a reminder that the broken and wounded will be the first to enter the Kingdom of God, that miracles are possible even when the darkness seems overwhelming, and that the most unlikely among us can receive a life-changing vision of light.